IndigoNakamoto/Litecoin-Knowledge-Hub/docs/RED_TEAM_ASSESSMENT_REPORT.md

 This red team assessment evaluates the Litecoin Knowledge Hub application's security posture prior to production deployment.
 The assessment identifies **12 critical vulnerabilities**, **8 high-priority issues**, and **15 medium-priority recommendations** that must be addressed before going live.

-**Overall Security Score: 5.0/10** - NOT READY FOR PRODUCTION (Improved from 4.5/10)
+**Overall Security Score: 5.5/10** - NOT READY FOR PRODUCTION (Improved from 4.5/10)

 **Update:**
 - CRIT-1 (Unauthenticated Webhook Endpoint) has been **RESOLVED** with HMAC-SHA256 signature verification implementation.
 - CRIT-2 (Unauthenticated Sources API Endpoints) has been **RESOLVED** by removing unused endpoints.
+- CRIT-3 (MongoDB Without Authentication) has been **ACCEPTED RISK** - Decision made not to implement authentication due to local-only deployment and network isolation.
+- CRIT-4 (Redis Without Authentication) has been **ACCEPTED RISK** - Decision made not to implement authentication due to local-only deployment and network isolation.

 The application demonstrates good security practices in input validation and rate limiting.
 Webhook authentication has been implemented.
 Unused Sources API endpoints have been removed to eliminate attack surface.
-Remaining critical gaps include secrets management and infrastructure hardening.
+MongoDB and Redis authentication were assessed but not implemented based on risk acceptance decision for local-only deployment with network isolation.
+Remaining critical gaps include secrets management.

 ---